Guidebolt/knowledge/docs/guide/design-s.md

 [PDF](http://caxapa.ru/thumbs/468328/misra-c-2004.pdf)

-## Basics
+## Notes

-We have different types of software:

-* Embedded
-* General-Purpose
-*

-We like these programming languages:

-* Python
-* PHP
-* C
-* C++

-Python is good for general-purpose scripting and abstract programming.

-PHP is good for fast-deploy web-development.
-We like the LEMP stack (linux, nginx, mysql, php).

-C is good for embedded programming and simpler general-purpose programs.

-C++ is good for more complex general-purpose programs with performance optimization.
+SW Types: embedded, general-purpose

+Preferred Languages: Python (fast abstract), PHP (fast-deploy web-dev), C (embedded, simple high-rel programs), C++ (complex high-performance programs)

+Preferred VCS: Git

-## Data Management
+## Standards

-All source code must be ultimately organized in a single-umbrella-element (file or folder) per software-module.
+All source code must be ultimately organized in a single umbrella-element (file or folder) per software project/module.
 The single-umbrella must be specific to that module.

 REASON: A single umbrella element is easier to share, back-up, and reference.
 It is clear where supporting data should be organized; at the start of the file or within the top folder (ex.
 README file, docs folder).

+All comments shall use inline comment syntax (ex. //).

-All source code must be organized with documentation to make it useful (ex. compile, install, run).
+All source code should be organized with documentation to make it useful (ex. compile, install, run).
 This documentation should be proportional to the complexity/specialness of the use-process.

-All long-term source-code and supporting-data must be version-controlled with GIT.